-Figure 2.2 graphically illustrates the percentage of respondents at the worksites in India that classify themselves as early career, mid-career, and late career, as compared to those working in the "old-developed" countries and the other "young-developing" countries that participated in the study.
-As the figure shows, the percentage of respondents that identify themselves as early career at the worksites in India (54.0%) is significantly higher than the worksites in the "old-developed" countries (22.5%).
-However, the worksites in India have a significantly lower percentage of mid-career respondents (43.9%) compared to the "old-developed" countries (58.3%).
-Similarly, the worksites in India have a smaller percentage of late career respondents (2.1%) compared to "old-developed" countries (19.2%) and the other "young developing" countries (5.7%) (see Table 4.1b).
+Figure 2.2 graphically illustrates the percentage of respondents at the worksites in China that classify themselves as early career, mid-career, and late career, as compared to those working in the "old-developed" countries and the other "young-developing" countries that participated in the study.
+As the figure shows, the percentage of respondents that identify themselves as early career at the worksites in China (50.7%) is significantly higher than the "old-developed" countries (22.5%).
+However, the percentages of respondents that identify themselves as mid- and late career is lower at the worksites in China (45.6% and 3.7%, respectively) compared to the "old-developing" countries (58.3% and 19.2%, respectively) (see Table 4.1b).

-Figure 2.2 Career Stage Distribution of Respondents at the Worksites in India Compared to the Two Country Clusters
+Figure 2.2 Career Stage Distribution of Respondents at the Worksites in China Compared to the Two Country Clusters

-Note: Only statistically significant differences between India and the two country clusters are discussed in the text (p<.05).
+Note: Only statistically significant differences between China and the two country clusters are discussed in the text (p<.05).

 Interestingly, as suggested by Table 2.2 below, the age ranges associated with each of the career stages are wide.
-For example, among the respondents at the worksites in India, early career ranges from 18 to 82 years and late career ranges from 18 to 58 years.
-These data illustrate that, although the mean ages for respondents working in India increase with career stage, their career stages might not always correspond to their chronological ages.
+Among the respondents at the worksites in China, early career ranges from 21 to 85 years and late career ranges from 29 to 60 years.
+These data illustrate that, although the mean ages for respondents working in China increase with career stage, their career stages might not always correspond to their chronological ages.

-The mean age for each career stage for the respondents at the worksites in India is compared to those respondents at the worksites in the "old-developed" countries and the other "young-developing" countries.
-Note that even if the mean ages might look somewhat different, they cannot be considered significantly different unless it is stated that they are different in the Table 2.2.
+The mean age for each career stage for the respondents at the worksites in China is compared to those respondents working at the sites in the "old-developed" countries and the other "young-developing" countries.
+Note that even if the mean ages might look somewhat different, they cannot be considered significantly different unless it is stated in Table 2.2.

-Table 2.2 Mean Age and Age Range of Career Stages among Respondents at the Worksites in India Compared to the Two Country Clusters
+Table 2.2 Mean Age and Age Range of Career Stages among Respondents at the Worksites in China Compared to the Two Country Clusters

-Countries Mean Age and Age Mean Age and Age Mean Age and Age Range for Early Range for Mid-Career Range for Late Career Career Employees Employees Employees India (N=451) 25.3 (18 - 82) years 34.0 (18 - 75) years 46.8 (18 - 58) years Different from: Old- Different from: Old- Different from: Developed, Other Developed, Other No significant Young-Developing Young-Developing differences Old-Developed (N=4907) 31.4 (20 - 82) years Different from: India, Other Young- Developing 42.3 (25 - 77) years Different from: India, Other Young- Developing 54.5 (27 - 80) years Different from: Other Young-Developing Other Young- 27.8 (18 - 91) years 36.9 (21 - 91) years 47.6 (23 - 81) years Developing Different from: India, Different from: India, Different from: Old- (N=4030) Old-Developed Old-Developed Developed
+Countries Mean Age and Age Range for Early Career Employees Mean Age and Age Range for Mid-Career Employees Mean Age and Age Range for Late Career Employees China (N=1256) 29.7 (21 - 85) years Different from: Old- Developed, Other Young-Developing 36.5 (24 - 55) years Different from: Old- Developed 47.1 (29 - 60) years Different from: Old- Developed Old-Developed (N=4907) 31.4 (20 - 82) years Different from: China, Other Young- Developing 42.3 (25 - 77) years Different from: China, Other Young- Developing 54.5 (27 - 80) years Different from: China, Other Young- Developing Other Young- Developing (N=3225) 26.7 (18 - 91) years Different from: China, Old- Developed 36.4 (18 - 91) years Different from: Old- Developed 47.6 (18 - 81) years Different from: Old- Developed